Parentheses – Punctuation Rules & Examples

 • The defendant is obliged to pay a sum of 568 (five hundred and sixty-eight) Dollars.

-Writers use side-by-side brackets when they need to place two or more parenthetical elements in a single sentence.
+Writers use side-by-side parentheses when they need to place two or more parenthetical elements in a single sentence.
 The rules for using these punctuation marks vary from one academic style to the other.

 APA Style Example

-Use a single set of brackets and separate parenthetical elements with a colon.
+Use a single set of parentheses and separate parenthetical elements with a colon.
 The school visited the Wild Place Project (WPP; Bristol, 2015).

 Chicago Style Example

-You can use a single set of brackets, but allows two sets of parens if the parenthetical phrase/elements are unrelated.
+You can use a single set of parentheses, but allows two sets of parens if the parenthetical phrase/elements are unrelated.
 The school visited the Wild Place Project (WPP), (Bristol 2015)

-Writers use nested brackets to enclose a set of parens inside another set.
+Writers use nested parentheses to enclose a set of parens inside another set.
 This can happen:

 • When inserting additional information about an in-text citation

-• When naming an organisation in brackets followed by its abbreviations
+• When naming an organization in brackets followed by its abbreviations

 It is good practice to use square brackets for the inner element.